Download, complete, and return Page 4 of the Teacher Reservation Manual to our Education Department.

 A deposit of 50% is due upon booking a program.
 Any remaining balance is due 30 days before the program date.
 Please do not bring cash or checks to the boat dock the day of your program.
 Please make checks payable to BaySail and include the name of your school.
 If you wish to pay by credit card, please contact our office at (989) 895-5193.
 We accept Master Card, Visa and Discover.

-Time and Date Logistics (vary by departure location)
+Time and Date Logistics for 2019 (vary by departure location)

 All educational sails are scheduled 8 a.m.—5 p.m.
 Monday through Friday.
 If you are interested in a weekend or weeknight sail, please contact BaySail’s Education Department for further availability.

 - Bay City programs run mid-April to mid-October | 8:30 a.m. – 12:00 p.m. | 1:00 p.m. – 4:30 p.m.

 Departs from Wenonah Park in downtown Bay City, on the east side of the Saginaw River.
 Students will be split into three groups.
 Teachers choose 6 Science Under Sail Modules and 1 whole group -OR- 2 History Under Sail Themes

 - Detroit programs offered April 29—May 3 (Appledore IV) | 9:30 a.m.— 12:00 p.m. | 1:00 p.m.—3:30 p.m.